 Do you know that guy who always knows the capital cities of every country?
 You’ve always wanted to beat him at his own games but just never knew how.

-This fantastic deck is regularly updated and will help you not only learn the capital cities of the world, but also the countries location and flag.
+This fantastic deck is regularly updated and will help you learn about the world’s capital cities and the country’s location and flag.

 The countries and capital city cards all have reverse cards too.
-This means one card will say “Spain” with the back saying “Madrid” while another will say “Madrid” with the back saying “Spain” (one card asks for the capital of Spain and another card asks for the country in which Madrid is located in).
+This means one card will say “Spain” with the back saying “Madrid” while another will say “Madrid” with the back saying “Spain” (one card asks for the capital of Spain, and another card asks for the country in which Madrid is located).

 If this feature wasn’t there, you might only learn the card in one direction.